 UWRF is an excellent choice for your career in Health and Human Performance.
 Our program has many important components to provide the solid background you need.

-(teacher certification, no minor required) A comprehensive program (plus professional preparation classes) that qualifies graduates to teach K-12 Health & Physical Education in the public school setting.
+(Teacher Certification in Health and Physical Education, Adapted Physical Education Minor highly recommended) A comprehensive blended program (plus professional preparation classes) that qualifies graduates to teach Pre-K-12 Health & Physical Education in the public/private school setting.

 An online bachelor's degree completion program.
 A 63-credit collaborative, online degree-completion program, offered jointly by UW-River Falls, UW-LaCrosse, UW-Stevens Point and UW-Superior.
 For more information go to: http://hwm.wisconsin.edu/ You are required to take all 21 courses in the curriculum.
 When you are ready to apply go to Getting started at the top.
 UW-River Falls Director of HWM: Faye Perkins, 715-425-3966, email@example.com